-Figure 34 shows this range of the Net Zero compliant industry forecasts for the uptake of battery electric vehicles and heat pumps - we have shown these two metrics as they are the main drivers of increasing demand.
+Figure 34 shows our baseline scenario and the range of the Net Zero compliant industry forecasts for the uptake of battery electric vehicles and heat pumps - we have shown these two metrics as they are the main drivers of increasing demand.

-Figure 35 shows Net Zero compliant forecasts for distributed generation.
+Figure 35 shows our baseline scenario and Net Zero compliant forecasts for distributed generation.